hubmapconsortium/ccf-validation-tools/docs/Eye/relationship_validation.md

 comments: true
 ---

-# Suggestions on the AS-AS relations in eye table v1.3 (08/05/2023)
+# Suggestions to make valid relationships in the eye table v1.3 (08/05/2023)

 Please, add a comment below if you want to address any of the actions to be taken.
 Please, indicate the number before the comment.